 - Chevening School Nursery recognises our duty and powers to hold, use and share relevant information with appropriate agencies in matters relating to child protection at the earliest opportunity as per statutory guidance outlined within EYFS and KCSIE. - Where reasonably possible, our setting will hold more than one emergency contact number for each child.
 There is an expectation that contact information will be held for both parents, unless doing so would put a child at risk of harm. - Chevening School Nursery request and capture contact information for both parents, unless it places a child at risk of harm to do so, for example a court or other legal order preventing access is in place.
 If this is the case, it will be recorded on the child's safeguarding file.
-We are proactive in being inclusive of fathers; effective father engagement is the expectation from the outset and is important to understand the child's significant relationships and lived experiences. - Chevening School Nursery has an appropriately trained Data Protection Officer (DPO) as required by the UK General Data Protection Regulations (UK GDPR) to ensure that our setting is compliant with all matters relating to confidentiality and information sharing requirements. - Staff will have due regard to the relevant data protection principles, which allow them to share and withhold personal information.
+We are proactive in being inclusive of fathers; effective father engagement is the expectation from the outset and is important to understand the child's significant relationships and lived experiences. - Chevening School Nursery has an appropriately trained Data Protection Officer (DPO) as required by the UK General Data Protection Regulations (UK GDPR) to ensure that our setting is compliant with all matters relating to confidentiality and information sharing requirements. - All staff are made aware of the need to protect the privacy of the children in their care, as well the legal requirements that exist to ensure that information relating to the child is handled in a way that ensures both confidentiality and safeguarding. - Chevening School Nursery will ensure staff are aware of our confidentiality policy and will ensure there is an area where staff may talk to parents and/or carers confidentially. - All staff are aware they cannot promise a child that they will not tell anyone about a report of any form of abuse, as this may not be in the best interests of the child. - Staff will have due regard to the relevant data protection principles, which allow them to share and withhold personal information.
 The Data Protection Act 2018 and UK GDPR do not prevent the sharing of information for the purposes of keeping children safe.
 Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare and protect the safety of children - KCSIE 2023, the Information Commissioner's Office (ICO) and the DfE "Information sharing advice for safeguarding practitioners" guidance provides further details regarding information sharing principles and expectations.
 This information can be found in our foyer and in our policy& safeguarding folders. - The manager/registered person and DSL will disclose relevant safeguarding information about a child with staff on a 'need to know' basis.